Find Trade Colleges

 • Trim, scrape, or deburr objects or parts, using chisels, scrapers, and other hand tools and equipment.

-What Skills Do You Need to Work as a Hand Grinding & Polishing Worker?
+Skills Needed to be a Hand Grinding & Polishing Worker

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.